 People who are in a car when it is rear-ended often experience serious, painful injuries that are long-term or even permanently debilitating.
 Emotional trauma is often experienced as well.
 Oftentimes, these injuries are difficult to diagnose, or the long-term effects are not known immediately after a crash.
-If you were injured in a rear-end collision in Kingston or the surrounding areas, the Kingston rear end collision attorneys at Basch & Keegan LLP can help you recover the compensation you need.
+If you were injured in a rear-end collision in Kingston or the surrounding areas of the Hudson Valley, the Kingston rear end collision attorneys at Basch & Keegan LLP can help you recover the compensation you need.
 This compensation can cover your medical expenses, lost income, pain and suffering, and loss of enjoyment in life you may have to endure because of another person’s negligence, recklessness, or distracted driving.

 Most often, the driver of the rear-most vehicle is responsible for causing a rear-end collision.
 Typical reasons include following too close, speeding, aggressive driving, and distracted driving, such as talking on a cell phone or texting while driving.
 Many times, the driver who collided with the car in front will claim that the driver “stopped short,” and a collision was unavoidable.
 This “defense” often fails, because drivers are supposed to leave sufficient distance between themselves and the car ahead to account for a situation like an emergency braking.
 In some cases, however, the question of which driver was negligent – or whether they both were – can be complex.
 The attorneys at Basch & Keegan LLP have the knowledge and experience necessary to unravel complicated facts and to make a powerful case that places responsibility for the vehicle accident where it belongs.

 Common Injuries in Rear-End Collisions